jina-ai/examples/multires-lyrics-search/README.md

 - [License](#license)

 This example shows you how to build a semantic search app powered by [Jina AI](http://www.jina.ai)'s neural search framework.
 You can index and search song lyrics using state of art machine learning language models.
-This example helps teach you about the concept of chunking and it's importance in search systems.
-Once you've built the example, you can visual how the system is matching inputs to output via a custom website we have built.
+This example helps teach you about the concept of chunking and its importance in search systems.
+Once you've built the example, you can visualize how the system is matching inputs to output via a custom website we have built.

 # 🐍 Build the app with Python